 Get Away From the Crowds and Go For a Drive!

 We quickly grabbed our swimming gear and hopped in the car with the air conditioning on full blast.
 We drove about 30 minutes along the coastline away from Dubrovnik to look for our own little swimming hole.
 While I very much wanted to swim at the famous swimming area which has a view of Dubrovnik, I couldn’t be bothered by the loads of people.
 And turns out, where we went swimming was a million times better than anything I could have imagined.

 In the small, very small town of Brsečine we found our own personal watering hole with turquoise green to dark blue water to swim.
 There were a few random people but there were times when we were completely alone here.
-What made this beach interesting for me was to see that there were still the ruins of an old house just feet away from the bear being taken over by Mother Nature.
+What made this beach interesting for me was to see that there were still the ruins of an old house just feet away making for one of the best beaches near Dubrovnik!